Berman510/discord_movie-night-bot/ARCHITECTURE.md

 - Environment variables remain the same
 - Deployment process unchanged

-This architecture provides a solid foundation for continued development and maintenance of the Movie Night Bot.
+This architecture provides a solid foundation for continued development and maintenance of the Watch Party Bot.